dkorobtsov/veriff-website-test/README.md

 Quick smoke test verifying that main navigation paths are opening expected pages, login form works as expected, site contains no broken links and page layouts are matching baseline.

+#### What is covered?
+- main navigation path
+- support / login / forgot password page smoke test
+- all unique links are checked
+- visual check of all pages (to find any diffs with baseline)

+#### What is not covered?
+- positive flows (user can login / user can recover password etc)
+- page rendering on different screen sizes
+(can be added pretty fast, but is out of scope for given assignment)

 Project contains following tests:

     smoke (Webdriver based) - vanilla UI tests written using Selenide library